Cut the guanciale in half first along its length and then widthwise, taking care to create cubes of the same thickness. Set aside.

 Add the spaghetti to the sauce in the pan and, over medium heat, mix with a wooden spoon, adding the pasta cooking water if necessary.

-Turn off the heat and complete the preparation of pasta alla gricia by sprinkling with plenty of grated pecorino and black pepper.
+Turn off the heat and complete the preparation of the recipe by sprinkling with plenty of grated pecorino romano cheese and black pepper.